A Full House, A Full Heart, and a Very Long Day

 Of course, I was gone longer than expected, and it didn't take long for my mother to connect the dots.
 A small argument followed—nothing explosive, just the familiar friction that comes from different expectations.

-I took Eve with me to the store because she needed to go too.
-Afterward, we picked up one of her relatives and headed back to her place.
-Along the way, I met the girl's mom, who apparently thinks I'm a good guy based on what she's heard.
+I took Eve with me to the store, and the trip turned into a couple of extra stops before I made it back.
+Along the way, I met Eve's friend, who apparently thinks I'm a good guy based on what she's heard.
 I also met their one-year-old baby.

 Dangerously cute.